HiveTalk/hivetalksfu/README.md

 https://vanilla.hivetalk.org was previously known as https://hivetalk.org

+If you are looking for Hivetalk 2.0, which is called honey, go to https://honey.hivetalk.org/dashboard

 ---

 Free WebRTC - SFU - Simple, Secure, Scalable Real-Time Video Conferences with support for up to 4k resolution.
 It's compatible with all major browsers and platforms